robertbaker13/phase-0-handbook/intro_gps_signup.md

 We are using google calendars to sign up for introductory sessions and GPSs.
 It's a bit of a learning curve at first, but bear with us.

+### Calendar Links
-You should receive an email from maria@devbootcamp.com saying a calendar was shared with you.
+You may receive an email from maria@devbootcamp.com saying a calendar was shared with you.
 NOTE: It's only shared with the email address the invite was sent to.
 If that is not a google account, or you use a different calendar (with a different email), please email us according to the instructions below.
+If you do not receive an email, please look on your google+ community under "About this community."
+The links are located there as well..

 You can also follow this [video](http://vimeo.com/92005818) on how to sign up.